GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/render-blocking-resources/index.md

 ## How to identify critical resources

-The first step to reducing the impact of render-blocking resources, is to identify what's critical and what's not.
+The first step towards reducing the impact of render-blocking resources is to identify what's critical and what's not.
 Use the [Coverage tab](/docs/devtools/coverage/) in Chrome DevTools to identify non-critical CSS and JS.